|Lesson 2||What is a function?|

 |Objective||Describe Uses of Oracle Function and identify Correct Syntax|

-List the uses of a function and identify correct syntax.
+Question: What are the uses of a function and how do you identify the correct syntax?

 Advantage of Functions